developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/setup/index.md

 * Microsoft Mobile Device Center (if targeting Windows Mobile/CE devices; included with Windows 7)

 _**Note**: Mobile Device Center replaced Microsoft ActiveSync starting with Windows Vista.
 Installation from Windows XP systems requires ActiveSync_.

+### Removal From Devices
+When uninstalled using the Android App Manager, Enterprise Browser and its related components will be removed completely under most circumstances.
+The two known exceptions and recommendations are listed below). **Zebra recommends confirming the completeness of uninstallations for each device scenario**.

+**Incomplete removal scenarios**:

+* **TC55 with Jelly Bean -** Enterprise Browser files remain if installed on internal memory.
+Installation on SD Card recommended.
+* **MC32 with Jelly Bean -** Enterprise Browser files remain if installed on internal memory.
+Installation on SD Card recommended.

 ### Windows Installation
 If upgrading from a prior version of Enterprise Browser, the older version must be manually uninstalled before installing the new one (see image, below).